-If a picture is worth a thousand words, a viral meme on social media is worth exponentially more.
+If a picture is worth a thousand words, a viral meme or video on social media is worth exponentially more.
 Advocates, marketers and public policy pros are embracing the power of social media, pop culture, politics and memes.
 Some are having greater success than others.

 A meme is a funny picture or video clip that can go viral on the web.
 They come in various forms, though most feature photos with clever captions.
 Memes have been at the forefront of social media for years, but the art and the strategy are still evolving.

 A meme is to internet subculture what psychedelic art was to Timothy Leary.
 The concept was born in 1976 when British biologist Richard Dawkins wrote in his book ‘The Selfish Gene’ examined the diffusion of ideas/socio-cultural phenomenon and coined the process meme.
 With the rise of digital marketing, brands are creating brand memes to encourage viral communication on social media.

 The most popular memes are often forms of commentary on current events, political affairs and pop culture.
 Facebook and Twitter are great mediums for spotting trends.
 It’s good practice to research memes that have gone viral, especially current ones.
 Share memes that are relevant to your audience, your cause and your brand.
 Be as innovative and creative as possible.
 After posting a meme, don’t forget to listen to your audience.
 Social media is a two-way channel for your supporters and your detractors.

 Of course, don’t forget to post your memes with the most relevant keywords and hashtags so that they are searchable and findable to people outside of your social networks.
 Tag users, influencers and allies and invite them to share your images.